 In most tissues Δ5-desaturase has a low activity; for this reason, a small fraction of GLA, or dihomo-γ-linolenic acid from elongation of gamma-linolenic acid, is converted to arachidonic acid.
 For this metabolic reason, dihomo-gamma-linolenic acid is what accumulates in tissue and cell type after gamma-linolenic acid diet supplementation.

-Benefits of gamma-linolenic acid
+Benefits of GLA

 - the precursor for the biosynthesis of PGE1 and 15-HETrE which in vivo attenuate inflammatory and proliferative processes;

 - it compete with arachidonic acid for incorporation into membrane phospholipids, diminishing the amount of arachidonic acid, and so contributing to the maintenance of the normal fluidity of the cell membrane.